MARC Conference

 Description: This track covers classical neutron activiation analysis methods which have been part of MARC since the beginning and has expanded to cover a range of topics in neutron activation, beams and imaging applications.
 If you don’t see a match to your presentations content then choose the General Track within that group or choose 1.
 General Call for Papers and the Program Chair will make sure to get your paper the most appropriate session.

-Organized by A. Chatt, Dalhousie University, CANADA; Zsolt Revay, Technische Universität München, GERMANY; and Gwang-Min Sun, Korea Atomic Energy Research Institute, KOREA
+Organized by: H. Heather Chen-Mayer, National Institute of Standards and Technology, USA; Zsolt Revay, Technische Universität München, GERMANY; and Gwang-Min Sun, Korea Atomic Energy Research Institute, KOREA

 4B.
 Development and Application of Nuclear Analytical Methods with Neutron Beam Technologies